Our Campus » Classical Education

 A Classical Education for Modern Times by Terrence Moore.
 Terence Moore is the principal of Ascent Classical Academy.

 Classical Education: The Oldest Ideas for the Youngest Minds by Jason Caros.
-Jason Caros is headmaster at Founders Classical Academy.
+Jason Caros is the headmaster at Founders Classical Academy.

 Classical Education-The Best Preparation for STEM by Chris Perrin.
-Chris Perrin has been a classical school headmaster, he is an author, consultant and publisher with Classical Academic Press.
+Chris Perrin has been a classical school headmaster, he is an author, consultant, and publisher with Classical Academic Press.

 The Missing Link in Reading Comprehension and Academic Achievement by Jason Caros.
-Jason Caros is headmaster at Founders Classical Academy.
+Jason Caros is the headmaster at Founders Classical Academy.

 Book Recommendations